Why is this important?

 You can find more information about how to claim a tax refund on the HMRC website at www.hmrc.gov.uk.

-You can also find further helpful information for students on the website of the Low Incomes Tax Reform Group (LTRG) at www.litrg.org.uk.
+You can also find further helpful information for students on the Tax Guide for Students website at www.taxguideforstudents.org.uk.

 If you have a problem about your income tax, you may be able to sort it out by talking to your employer.
 Your employer will have guidance from HMRC on how to operate the PAYE tax system and deal with problems.

-For information about tax enquiry centres and HMRC helplines, see Help with tax problems.
+For information about HMRC helplines, see Help with tax problems.